HugoTHOLLON/HugoTHOLLON.github.io/projects/_posts/2024-11-04-build-my-pc-website.markdown

 The Website, only available in french, sells fully mounted **computer towers** for both Gaming and Desktop use, as well as separate **PC components**.
 It features:

 - **User authentication:** account creation and a login system.
 - **Account management:** change account informations like the mail, password, delivery address or payment informations.
 Access the order and article browsing history as well as the loyalty program.
+See [figure 9](#fig9).
 - **Product catalog:** browse articles with a menu or a search bar and filter them by category, brand, price and promotion.
 Articles can also be sorted by name, price, popularity or relevance (if using the search bar).
+See [figure 6](#fig6).
+- **Product detail:** see details about a product (price, categorie, availability, description...).
+See [figure 7](#fig7).
 - **Review system:** leave a comment and a grade on a bought product.
 If connected, an employee can answer these comments.
+See [figures 7 and 8](#fig7).
 - **Product suggestion:** each product details proposes a selection of similar products that could interest the user.
+See [figure 8](#fig8).
 - **Shopping cart:** add, remove, and update selected items.
+See [figure 10](#fig10).
 - **Checkout system:** simulated payment process (no real transactions).
 Buying items grants loyalty points usable to get reductions.
+See [figure 11](#fig11).
 - **Admin dashboard:** accessible with the right credentials, enabling product, promotion, employee and user management.
+See [figures 13 to 17](#admin-pages).

 The website is responsive and adapts well to the screen size.
 Using Javascript, some menus shrinks when the screen is too small and can be opened by the user.
+See [figure 12](#fig12).

 Go to the [Website screenshots](#website-screenshots) section to see what the above features look like.